 Exercising if you have osteoporosis means finding the safest, most enjoyable activities for you given your overall health and amount of bone loss.
 There's no one-size-fits-all prescription.

 Consult your doctor before starting any exercise program for osteoporosis.
-You may need some tests first, including:
+You might need some tests first, including:

 - Bone density measurement